Orange Alert

 Global and interdisciplinary curricula

-Art & Music Histories offers courses covering global histories of art, architecture, and music from antiquity to the present day.
-Our programs are structured in a way that enables you to explore the histories of art, architecture, and/or music while also gaining hands-on experience in curatorial work, studio art, and music performance or production.
+Art & Music Histories offers courses covering global histories of art, architecture and music from antiquity to the present day.
+Our programs are structured in a way that enables you to explore the histories of art, architecture and/or music while also gaining hands-on experience in curatorial work, studio art and music performance.
+Students may also petition to take courses in different colleges and schools across the University.

 Immersive, experience-led learning